arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 Manually Upgrading a _Cluster_ Deployment
 =========================================

-This page will guide you through the process of a manual upgrade of a [Cluster](../../Scalability/Cluster/README.md) setup.
-The different nodes in a cluster can be upgraded one at a time without incurring downtime of the cluster and very short downtimes of the single nodes.
+This page will guide you through the process of a manual upgrade of a [_cluster_](../../Scalability/Cluster/README.md) setup.
+The different nodes in a _cluster_ can be upgraded one at a time without incurring downtime of the _cluster_ and very short downtimes of the single nodes.

 The manual upgrade procedure described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade to a new minor version of ArangoDB.